coder187/CI_MS1_BusHire/README.md

 * Header Navigation Bar - Exists on every page and allows all users to easily navigate all the website's pages and find what they are looking for quickly.
 * [Footer](https://coder187.github.io/CI_MS1_BusHire/#footer) Contact Info - Exists on every page.
 * Footer Social Icons - Exist on every page and allows all users to access the social platforms of the company.
-* [Quick Contact Form] (https://coder187.github.io/CI_MS1_BusHire/index.htm#quote) - Allows potential clients to ask questions, and/or make the first step in their ordering process.
+* [Quick Contact Form](https://coder187.github.io/CI_MS1_BusHire/index.htm#quote) - Allows potential clients to ask questions, and/or make the first step in their ordering process.
-* About Section - briefly and conscisely communicate key differentiating points to potential customers
+* [About](https://coder187.github.io/CI_MS1_BusHire/index.htm#about-kelly-travel) Section - briefly and conscisely communicate key differentiating points to potential customers
 * Animated Numerical Counters - Convey further key advantages of the company.
-* Fleet Section: Show categories of vehicles available for hire
+* [Fleet](https://coder187.github.io/CI_MS1_BusHire/index.htm#kelly-travel-fleet) Section -  Show categories of vehicles available for hire
-* Fleet Details Page: Show bullet points of each vehcile category alongside high resolution images of vehicles from each category.
+* [Fleet Details Page](https://coder187.github.io/CI_MS1_BusHire/fleet.html) -  Show bullet points of each vehcile category alongside high resolution images of vehicles from each category.

 ### Features Left To Implement In Future